 An automated report production facility allows for the near instantaneous availability of the M-FLAME© Report.
 Several sample reports are available here: (you will need Adobe Reader to view these sample reports)

-If you would like more information on how Matrix, Inc. can help you address questions like these, then please fill out our Information Request form and someone will contact you with additional information.
+If you would like more information on how Matrix, Inc. can help you address questions like these, then please contact us.